hanjoes/slickwrap/README.md

 ### Note

 In case you are wondering why the _Max Row Length_ setting is not working.
 This package uses the [wrap-guide](https://github.com/atom/wrap-guide)'s line length for better results.

+For files doesn't contain extension, you can always wrap it with _alt-q_, but if you really want to auto wrap this type of files, add '' to the _Supported File Extensions_ settings. (for e.g.: before adding the old list is 'md, js', after adding empty empty extension, it becomes 'md, js, ')